-- Usage: td.evaluator(evaluator) - Note that evaluators are applied even for the starting nodes! - When multiple evaluators are provided... - then they must all agree on each of the two questions
+- Usage: td.evaluator(evaluator) - Note that evaluators are applied even for the starting nodes! - When multiple evaluators are provided... - then they must all agree on both the questions - When no evaluator is provided... - then the traversal never prunes and includes everything